GeorgeMichailidis/high-dim-svar-partial-ordering/README.md

 ## Outline of the Repo
 To facilitate the users in traversing the repository, we provide a brief outline for the organization of this repository
-* `src/`: hosts the core implementation of the proposed methodology; in particular, to speed up the ADMM step, the ADMM update is implemented in Cpp and then wrapped through python.
+* `src/`: hosts the core implementation of the proposed methodology
 * `utils/`: hosts the utility functions/classes related to graphs, synthetic data generation and performance evaluation
 * `configs/`: hosts the config file for synthetic data generation and sample configs for performing model fitting
 * `data/`: hosts the scripts for pre-processing the datasets used in the real data experiments.
 This is also the location where the raw data should be stored (see section Real Data Experiments for more details)